UN: Nearly 71 million now displaced by war, violence at home

 He also decried recent rhetoric that has been hostile to migrants and refugees.

-“In America, just like in Europe actually and in other parts of the world, what we are witnessing is an identification of refugees — but not just refugees, migrants as well — with people that come take away jobs that threaten our security, our values,” Grandi said.
+“In America, just like in Europe actually and in other parts of the world, what we are witnessing is an identification of refugees — but not just refugees, migrants as well — with people that take away jobs, that threaten our security, our values,” Grandi said.
 “And I want to say to the U.S. administration — to the president — but also to the leaders around the world: This is damaging.”

 He said many people leaving Honduras, Guatemala and El Salvador through Mexico have faced violence by gangs and suffered from “the inability of these governments to protect their own citizens.”

+At more than 1.5 million, Ethiopians comprised the largest population of newly displaced people — nearly all internally — last year, prompting the head of the Norwegian Refugee Council to decry a “forgotten crisis” in the east African country

+“We need a 180-degree shift in attitudes,” said NRC Secretary-General Jan Egeland.”
+Wealthier nations must share the heavy-lifting, dig deep and support generous countries like Ethiopia to ease the human suffering of millions fleeing from conflict worldwide.”

-The UNHCR report noted that by far, the most refugees are taken in in the developing world, not wealthy countries.
+The UNHCR report noted that, by far, the most refugees are taken in in the developing world, not wealthy countries.

 The figures marked the seventh consecutive year in which the numbers of forcibly displaced rose.